top of page

 Two women doing supermans with arms at 90 degree angles

-Supermans are a great exercise that can help you strengthen and stabilize your back, core, and shoulder muscles.
-Mostly targeting the back and spine, supermans are helpful for horseback riders who need a strong, straight back to help them stay centered, balanced, and upright on the horse.
+Supermans strengthen and stabilize your back, core, and shoulder muscles making them ideal for horseback riders who need a strong, straight back to help them stay centered and balanced.

 To do supermans...